StackItHQ/pes-Ambar2003/README.md

 3.Using Node.js and the Express web application framework

 I was able to sync Google Sheets to a database via REST API’s.
-I performed this on a ready made Customer Ordering System Front-End.
+I performed this on a Customer Ordering System Front-End.
 These were the following steps I followed:

 1.I installed the necessary packages and started the project.